Giving Your Scraps a Second Chance

 Can I skip or pause my pickup schedule?

-Everyone needs a vacation!
-If you’ll be away during your scheduled pickup, let us know at least 2 days in advance, and we’ll remove you from that week’s route or make a plan to exchange buckets on a different day.
+Of course.
+If you need to miss your scheduled pickup, let us know at least 2 days in advance, and we will remove you from that week’s route or make a plan to exchange buckets on a different day.

-If you’ll miss 3 or more pickups in a row, please talk with us to pause your payment plan.
+If you chose to skip 3 or more pickups in a row, please contact us to pause your payment plan.

 How clean does my bucket need to be?